When you're a B2B SaaS start-up, every closed-won deal is a major milestone. But when you're ready to level up and start targeting enterprises,...

-So far, your product has been working for SMB with a few seats or maybe just one.
-At the enterprise level, users might require new features, the use case might be different.
+So far, your product has been working for SMBs with a few seats or maybe just one.
+At the enterprise level, users might require new features and the use case might be different.

 On top of that, bigger organizations bring with them a suite of security and compliance requirements.
 Some examples of product considerations include:

 These all lead to the same conclusion: focus on the customer.
-This is where you start proper.
 Make sure you understand their use cases, hop on interviews, collect usage analytics, and understand the difference between SMB and enterprise both at the individual user level and the organization level.

 Innovators and early adopters are comfortable dealing with bugs and slower customer support; they may never have brought to your attention a need for security or privacy features that are standard expectations at the enterprise level.

-Bigger enterprises have more on the line every day.
+Bigger enterprises simply have more on the line day to day than SMBs.
 They can’t afford their thousands of users across several continents to all be impacted by one software malfunction.
-They can’t afford noncompliance lawsuits or security issues like getting hacked or improper access permissions.
+They can’t afford non-compliance lawsuits or security issues like getting hacked or improper access permissions.
 Your documentation should leave no questions about security.